-Hi Annie, I need some sleep!
-We have an almost 5 year old girl and a nine month old girl.
-With our oldest, we were guilty of letting her “cuddle” in our bed – often with the three of us falling back to sleep.
-Before our baby was born we worked very hard to get her to sleep in her own bed ALL NIGHT.
-She does at times, but other times she will come into our room several times a night (ironically our baby sleeps through!)
-We take her back, tuck her in and sit in a chair by her door for a minute (as per her bed routine).
+I need some sleep!
+We have an almost 5-year-old girl and a 9-month-old girl.
+With our oldest, we were guilty of letting her “cuddle” in our bed, often with the three of us falling back to sleep.
+Before our baby was born, we worked very hard to get her to sleep in her own bed ALL NIGHT.
+She does at times, but she also comes into our room several times a night (ironically, our baby sleeps through the night!).
+We take her back, tuck her in, and sit in a chair by her door for a minute (as per her bedtime routine).
 Is there anything more we can do to encourage her to sleep in her bed all night?

-As a side note, she has just once gone to her bathroom by herself at night – otherwise she comes in, wakes us up and wants to use our bathroom.
+As a side note, she has only once gone to her bathroom by herself at night; otherwise, she comes in, wakes us up, and wants to use our bathroom.
 Clearly she can do it, but how do you encourage that type of independence?
 Thanks in advance for your help!

-I know how you feel when you capitalize ‘all night’ .
-There’s nothing more exhausting for any parent than trying to get through the day when you’re woken up night after night and it’s very understandable that you’re crying out, “I need some sleep.”
-Both adults and children go through a number of light sleep phases during the night at which point they can wake up easily.
-You probably know them as the moments when you notice that your blankets/duvet are more on your husband/partner’s side than yours or that your pillow is uncomfortable.
-After fixing the problem, you go easily back to sleep.
+I know how you feel when you capitalize “all night.”
+There’s nothing more exhausting for any parent than trying to get through the day when you’re woken up night after night, and it’s very understandable that you’re crying out, “I need some sleep.”
+Both adults and children go through a number of light sleep phases during the night, at which point they can easily wake up.
+You probably know them as the moments when you notice that your blankets or duvet are more on your husband’s or partner’s side than yours or that your pillow is uncomfortable.
+You can easily return to sleep after resolving the issue.

 Be totally boring!

-If and when she disturbs you in the night, be very low key.
+If and when she disturbs you in the night, be very low-key.
 Say as little to her as you can.
 She’s getting up in the night right now because she’s getting something out of it.
-So try not to give her what she’s looking for….mommy or daddy’s attention.
+So try not to give her what she’s looking for—Mommy or Daddy’s attention.
 Be boring.
 If you’re offering her anything to drink other than water, I’d stop.
-If she wants water have a cup there on the bathroom sink, but let her get it herself.
-If she needs to be go to the bathroom, that’s fine but again let her do it herself.
-Keep your bathroom off limit’s as that’s another way to ensure you notice her.
-You might also want to try to stay out of sight around the corner while she’s actually in the bathroom as she’s already proven she’s quite capable of handling things on her own.
+If she wants water, have a cup there on the bathroom sink, but let her get it herself.
+If she needs to go to the bathroom, that’s fine, but again, let her do it herself.
+Keep your bathroom off limits, as that’s another way to ensure you notice her.
+You might also want to try to stay out of sight around the corner while she’s actually in the bathroom, as she’s already proven she’s quite capable of handling things on her own.

-You’ll probably be tired enough not to act, but even if you aren’t totally exhausted, now’s the time to play it up.
+You’ll probably be too tired to act, but even if you aren’t totally exhausted, now’s the time to play it up.
 Have a totally boring day.
 Try to do literally nothing other than the basics.
-Put your feet up and as much as is possible with young children, both of you should zone out.
-I don’t think you’ll need to do this very long as I’m sure she’ll pick up the idea really fast.
+Put your feet up, and as much as is possible with young children, both of you should zone out.
+I don’t think you’ll need to do this very long, as I’m sure she’ll pick up the idea really fast.
 However, if you need to, don’t hesitate to follow through for as many days as it takes to get the message across.
-And don’t worry about your youngest daughter, you can make life interesting for her during the time your eldest is in kindergarten (if that’s where she goes).
-Take heart too, as this last part will probably be very short lived.
+And don’t worry about your youngest daughter; you can make life interesting for her during the time your eldest is in kindergarten (if that’s where she goes).
+Take heart, because this last stage will most likely be brief.

-Just like any other facet of dealing with children’s behaviour, consistency is the key.
+Just like any other aspect of dealing with children’s behaviour, consistency is key.
 Once you start, stay the course.
-It sounds weird but I have no doubt this will help you out and allow all of you to get a good night’s rest.
-And keep up the good work.
+It sounds weird, but I have no doubt this will help you out and allow all of you to get a good night’s rest.
+Keep up the good work.